-The National Vietnam War Museum Meditation Garden is the first of six memorial gardens to be built on the site of The National Vietnam War Museum.
+The National Vietnam War Museum Meditation Garden was the first of six memorial gardens to be constructed on the site of The National Vietnam War Museum.

-These gardens will provide a living memorial that honors the lives of those veterans who served in the Vietnam War.
-It is intended to offer a place for serenity and peace where veterans, their families and the general public can walk, sit quietly and relax, reflect, unwind or talk with each other.
+These gardens provide a living memorial to honor the lives of those veterans who served in the Vietnam War.
+It offers a place for serenity and peace where veterans, their families, and the public can walk, sit quietly, relax, reflect, unwind or talk with each other.

 The garden was designed by members of the Parker County Master Gardener Association.
 It contains multiple pathways, including two unique circular labyrinths, and more than 350 native and adapted plants that require a minimum amount of water and maintenance.
-The garden also contains a gazebo, three flag poles, seating for visitors, an assortment of memorial stones and metal plaques and a number of memorial bricks placed alongside a path in the garden.
+The garden also contains a gazebo, three flagpoles, seating for visitors, an assortment of memorial stones, metal plaques, and some memorial bricks placed alongside a path in the garden.

-The pathways are lined with native stones and filled with decomposed granite pathways to provide a reasonably smooth surface that allows people with disabilities to enjoy the garden.
-The space between the stones lining the pathways contains plants installed at intervals of 24 to 36 inches, depending on their size when mature.
-The spaces between the plants and in other areas of the garden are available for the installation of memorial plaques, tablets and monuments.
+The pathways, lined with native stones and filled with decomposed granite, provide a reasonably smooth surface that allows people with disabilities to enjoy the garden.
+The spaces between the stones contain plants that are installed at intervals of 2 to 3 feet.
+These spaces allow for installation of memorial plaques, tablets, and monuments.

-The labyrinth design was chosen for the Meditation Garden to encourage visitors to slow down, contemplate on the present, meditate and enjoy the journey to the center and out the other side.
+The labyrinth design was chosen for the Meditation Garden to encourage visitors to slow down, contemplate on the present, meditate, and enjoy their journey through the labyrinth.

-It is hoped that this garden will also provide a quiet place where people from all over our country can gather for special events such as weddings, anniversaries and reunions.
+This garden will also provide a quiet place where people from all over our country can gather for special events such as weddings, anniversaries, and reunions.

-For Additional news stories on this memeorial garden: Please read this article written by Terry Evans of the National Vietnam War Museum published in the Fort Worth Startelegram.
+For Additional news stories on this memorial garden: Please read this article written by Terry Evans of the National Vietnam War Museum published in the Fort Worth Star-Telegram.